MSchmoecker/VNEI/README.md

 If items or recipes from other mods are missing, please contact me.

 ## Controls and settings
+### BepInEx config
 The config file is generated at `BepInEx/config/com.maxsch.valheim.vnei.cfg` after the first launch, see there for detailed information.

 - Recipes
   - Fix Cultivate Plants
   - Use Item Blacklist
+  - Show Only Known
 - UI
   - Invert Scroll
+  - Attach To Crafting
+  - Hide GUI At Start
   - Open UI Hotkey
   - Items Horizontal
   - Items Vertical
   - Background Transparency

+### Item Blacklist
+Items can be blacklisted at `BepInEx/config/com.maxsch.valheim.vnei.blacklist.txt`.
+The internal item name has to be used, one name on every line.
+If an item is blacklisted it will not show up in the search and recipes using it will be disabled.
+Requires a restart to take effect.

+### Cheating
 If devcommands are enabled, items can be right clicked to spawn them.
+This is only possible at a local game or when the user is an admin at a server.
 Shift + RightClick spawns a whole stack.

 ## Ingame Commands